 There’s a flood of employment law litigation sweeping the nation.
 Blame the recession.
+Desperate people tend to sue when they lose their jobs or fear they will.
 Employment-related cases are clogging court dockets at the state and federal levels.
 The EEOC is fielding more and more employment discrimination claims.
-Facing these realities, alternative dispute resolution is becoming increasingly popular as parties look for more efficient, less expensive conflict-resolution mechanisms.
-Arbitration is the type of alternative dispute resolution that’s attracting the most attention.